hellopavi/hellopavi/README.md

 ### 🌱 What I’m Learning

-- Advanced techniques in **deep learning**.
+- Advanced techniques in **Machine Learning**.
-- Quantum mechanics and its applications in computing.
+- Cloud computing and Computer networks
-- Web services and APIs for AI applications.
+- Web services and APIs for AI application

 ### 📫 How to Reach Me